jg-rp/liquid/docs/guides/custom-filters.md

 Filter arguments appear after a colon (`:`) and are separated by commas (`,`).

-You can add to, remove or modify Liquid's [built-in filters](../language/filters) to suite your needs by registering filter functions with a [liquid.Environment](../api/Environment), then rendering your templates from that environment.
+You can add to, remove or modify Liquid's [built-in filters](../language/filters) to suit your needs by registering filter functions with a [liquid.Environment](../api/Environment), then rendering your templates from that environment.